What is a black widow spider?

 A black widow spider bite is diagnosed through a physical examination and questions about the bite.
 You should be prepared to describe the spider, where and when the bite took place, and what you were doing at the time.
 Your doctor will ask what your main symptoms are, when they began, and how they have developed, progressed, or changed since the bite.

-Medicine to counteract black widow spider venom (anti-venom) is available in the United States, Mexico, and Canada.
+Medicine to counteract black widow spider venom (antivenom) is available in Canada, the United States, and Mexico.
 It is usually used if you have trouble breathing, have high blood pressure, or are pregnant.
 Children and older adults with some medical conditions may also be given the medicine if their symptoms are serious.

 Treatment also includes: